The New Apple TV 4K Will Take Your Streaming To The Next Level

 Find A Movie

 There were gasps at last week's Apple event when the company announced that 4K movies will cost the same as HD movies on iTunes.
 Plus, any HD movies you previously purchased there will be automatically upgraded to 4K HDR.
-You'll save anywhere from $10 to $15 to buy 4K in iTunes compared to purchasing them from other streaming services.
+You'll save anywhere from £7-£11 to buy 4K in iTunes compared to purchasing them from other streaming services.

 You can stream most Netflix originals in 4K, and Amazon Prime Video originals will be available for streaming later this year.
 If you aren't sure which movies you can access in 4K HDR, Siri is helpful: Asking her to show me all the movies in that format brought up a list for me to scroll through. iTunes also has a section showing all the 4K HDR content.